arraypress/s3-signer/README.md

 * **Path-Style and Virtual-Hosted Style URLs:** The library supports both URL formats, accommodating different requirements and bucket naming conventions.
 * **Configurable URL Validity:** You can set the duration for which the generated URL remains valid.
 * **Extra Query Parameters:** Enhance the generated S3 URL by appending extra query string parameters.
-* **Cloudflare R2 S3 Compatibility:** The class is designed to work seamlessly with the Cloudflare R2 storage solution.
+* **Expansive S3 Compatibility:** Not just limited to Cloudflare R2, the class is meticulously engineered to synchronize with a plethora of S3-Compatible storage solutions like Linode, DigitalOcean Spaces, BackBlaze, and more.

 ## Installation and set up